Prachetas: Puranas

 According to the Puranas, Prachetas was a descendant of Druhyu; he was the son of Duryaman who was the son of Dhrita, the great-great-great grandson of Druhyu.
-Pracetas had one hundred sons who were the kings of the Mlechchhas, the barbarians of the northern Indian subcontinent.
+Pracetas had one hundred sons who were the kings of the Mlecchas, the barbarians of the northern Indian subcontinent.
 Prachetas is one of the Prajapatis, and an ancient sage and law-giver.

 It is also said that there were ten Prachetas who were the sons of Prāchinabarhi and great grandsons of Prithu and Archi; according to the Vishnu Purana, they had passed ten thousand years in the great ocean, deep in meditation upon Vishnu who made them the progenitors of humanity.

 As the story goes, the eldest of the ten sons of Prāchinabarhi, collectively known as Prachetas, became their ruler; they cleared forests and made the lands fit for agriculture; they married the daughters of Soma, who begot 49 sons called Daksha Prachetases.
 There were 49 kings up to Daksha Prachetas.
 The Prachetas emerged from the ocean after their long sojourn to find the Earth covered by trees; they created wind and fire and destroyed the trees.
 Brahma, however, requested that they not do so, and solemnized their marriage with Marisha; and it was their union that gave the second body to Daksha.

+Prachetasa is considered to be one of the most mysterious figures of Hindu mythology.
+It is an epithet for Varuna the god of water and its principle and as such are related to Shatabhisha asterism.
+According to the Puranas Prachetasa was one of the 10 Prajapatis who were ancient sages and law gives.
+But there is also a reference to 10 Prachetas who were sons of Prachinabarthis and great grandsons of Prithu.
+It is said that they lived for 10,000 years in a great ocean, very deeply engaged in meditation upon Vishnu and obtained from him the boon of becoming the progenitors of mankind.
+They married a girl named Manisha, a daughter of Kanclu.
+Daksha was their son.
+But according to another version it is said that Prajapati Daksha an ancient sage and contemporary of Shiva, gave his 27 daughters in marriage to Soma (Chandra).
+Soma was the son of Atri and Anusūyā.
+But it is also said that Daksha was also the son of a woman called Marichi.
+Marichi is again referred to as the mother of Daksha.
+Thus it appears that Prachetasas were Daksha's fathers as well as Daksha's great-grandsons.
+This confusion arises in Hindu families essentially because children are often named after their grandfather or great grandfather.